 The Company has authorized 100 units for all classes combined, and has issued a total of 87.9405 Class A Units, 6.4800 Class B Units and 5.5795 Class C units.
+The Company's majority member became the sole member during fiscal 2018.
 The rights and privileges for all classes of Members are set forth below: